-Errors above a target state with short-range correlations can be locally corrected, allowing for highly efficient local feedback.
-To clearly separate the locations of the entanglement and absorbing-state transitions, instead consider a target state with long-range correlations, such as a ferromagnet or a topologically ordered state.
-In this case, efficient error correction requires pairing up domain walls or anyons over long distances, which requires long-range classical communication~\cite{Piroli_2021, hsieh_locc, verresen_locc_hierarchy}.
-Absent such communication, the error correction dynamics is described by a local quantum channel.
-The dynamics of this quantum channel has a light cone; starting from a product state, therefore, steering to a long-range correlated state must take a time that diverges with system size, even at $\pme = \pf = 1$ where all trajectories are area-law entangled.
-To explore these consequences of locality, we study dynamics targeting an SPT state using both symmetry-breaking and symmetric operations.
-The former allows efficient preparation, while we find a wide separation between the entanglement and absorbing-state transitions in the latter, consistent with the intuition that feedback is less efficient in this case.
+Errors above a target state with short-range correlations can be locally corrected, allowing for efficient local feedback.
+For target states with long-range correlations, such as a ferromagnet or a topologically ordered state, error correction requires pairing up domain walls or anyons over long distances, which requires long-range classical communication~\cite{Piroli_2021, hsieh_locc, verresen_locc_hierarchy}.
+Absent such communication, the error correction dynamics is described by a local quantum channel, which has a light cone.
+Steering from a product state to a long-range correlated state therefore takes a time that diverges with system size, even at $\pme = \pf = 1$ where all trajectories are area-law entangled.
+To explore these consequences of locality, we study dynamics targeting a symmetry-protected topological (SPT) state using both symmetric and symmetry-breaking operations.
+In the former case, but not the latter, the entanglement and absorbing-state transitions are well separated, consistent with the logic above.